 “I bought transparent PVC and dyed it at home to the bright pink that my collection featured,” she said.

 “It took a lot of experimentation to get the correct colour and the amount of PVC I had to dye made it a difficult task.
 In time I learnt that boiling PVC for hours in polyester dye would eventually pierce the fabric and result in the colour I wanted.”

-Indy worked on her kitchen floor making patterns, the only space in her home large enough to create 1.5-metre-long sleeves for her coat, and sizing garments against her body in place of a mannequin.
+Indy also recalled working on pattern making on her kitchen floor, the only space in her home large enough to create 1.5-metre-long sleeves for her coat, and sizing and sizing garments against her body in place of a mannequin.

 “This in itself was a challenge as I had to put a garment on, pin it, take it off, alter it, put it on and repeat the process,” she said.

 Indy’s hard work and resourcefulness paid off – her collection was selected for the 2020 Melbourne Fashion Week Virtual Student Runway which subsequently sparked a feature in Dreamingless magazine.

 “A stylist, Mia Romaro, reached out to me via my fashion Instagram page after seeing it in Melbourne Fashion Week and asked to shoot the collection.
 Mia organised the whole thing including the talent team and a photographer who was keen to be on board,” said Indy.

 The photos were submitted to Dreamingless and selected for publishing in the bi-monthly magazine’s May/June 2021 edition.